BARN Member: $135 (3 sessions)

 (1) Beginning, intermediate, and advanced fused glass artists who want to use studio time to work on independent glass projects must take this course to qualify.

 (2) Beginning and intermediate fused glass artists who want an overview or refresher of the entire fused glass process will find it beneficial.
 They will become familiar with the studio space, available supplies, and equipment.

 In each workshop session, participants will learn fused glass basics: studio safety, vocabulary, types of products, compatibility, cutting, using tools and equipment, use of design elements, how to use the BARN studio, kiln use and care, and slumping mold use and care.

-At the completion of the class, participants will leave with two completed fused glass projects and a variety of samples.
+At the completion of the class, participants will leave with three completed fused glass projects.
 More importantly, they will leave with the knowledge of glass fusing from start to finish.